okunishinishi/OthelloTek/README.md

 OthelloTek
 ==========

-A othello game written in javascript.
+A othello game written in JavaScript.

 Open the index.html with a browser and the game will begin.